sthenic/lins/doc/_source/configuration.rst

 Configuration File
 ==================

-The configuration file is expected to be named ``.lins.cfg`` and uses a syntax similar to Windows' ``.ini`` files.
+The configuration file is expected to be named ``.lins.cfg`` or ``lins.cfg`` and uses a syntax similar to Windows' ``.ini`` files.
 The tool determines which configuration file to use through a search that follows these parameters:

 * The path to the current working directory is traversed in ascending order until a configuration file is found or the root directory is reached.
+  Additionally, the search algorithm descends into any directory named ``.lins`` on its way to the root.

 * If the directory traversal yields no results, the tool looks in current user's home directory (e.g. ``/home/<user>`` on Unix systems and ``C:\Users\<user>``